pemistahl/lingua/README.md

 3. Open enum [`Language`][language url] and add a new entry for your language.
 If the language is written with a script that is not yet supported by *Lingua's* [`Alphabet`][alphabet url] enum, then add a new entry for it there as well.
-4. If your language's script contains characters that are completely unique to it or that are shared by only a small subset of *Lingua's* supported languages, then add them either to the respective entry in the [`Language`][language url] enum or to the [`CHARS_TO_LANGUAGES_MAPPING`][chars to languages mapping url] constant in class `LanguageDetector`.
+4. If your language's script contains characters that are completely unique to it, then add them to the respective entry in the [`Language`][language url] enum.
+However, if the characters occur in more than one language **but** not in all languages, then add them to the [`CHARS_TO_LANGUAGES_MAPPING`][chars to languages mapping url] constant in class `LanguageDetector` instead.
 5. Use [`LanguageModelFilesWriter`][language model files writer url] to create the language model files.
 The training data file used for ngram probability estimation is not required to have a specific format other than to be a valid txt file.